aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/eclipse-maven/installing-and-using-aspose-words-java-for-eclipse-maven/_index.md

 ﻿---
-title: Installing and Using Aspose.Words Java for Eclipse - Maven
+title: Installing and Using Aspose.Words Java for Eclipse - Maven – Aspose.Words for Java
+articleTitle: Installing and Using Aspose.Words Java for Eclipse - Maven
+linktitle: Installing and Using Aspose.Words Java for Eclipse - Maven
 description: "Installing and Using Aspose.Words Java for Eclipse."
 type: docs
 weight: 10